vBaiCai/python-pesq/README.md

 #  TODO
 1. More test.
-2. I'm not suer whether to add the wav normalization.
+2. I'm not sure whether to add the wav normalization.